wyulan0724/alpha-modeling/README.md

 ## Prepare data:

-- The project expectss Taiwan stock market data in the `data/tw_data/` directory.
+- The project expects Taiwan stock market data in the `data/tw_data/` directory.
 - The data should include calendars, features, and instrument definitions.